CAST-Extend/com.castsoftware.aip.datamart/README.md

 These tables can be used to filter data along "Dimension":
 * `DIM_RULES`: A Dimension table to filter measures according to rules contribution

+* `DIM_OMG_RULES`: A Dimension table to filter measures according to rules contribution to OMG-ASCQM standard

 * `DIM_QUALITY_STANDARDS`: A Dimension view to filter measures according to Quality Standards

 * `DIM_OMG_ASCQM`: An optional(*) Dimension view to filter measures according to the OMG-ASCQM (aka CISQ) standard criteria